exasol/public-knowledgebase/Database-Features/unica-unicode-strings-like-n-string.md

 ## Explanation

 Unica campaign sends Unicode strings like N'String' to the database.
-EXASolution does not support this syntax.
+Exasol does not support this syntax.
 Set property
 'ODBCUnica' : disabled in Unica.

 ## Additional References